 Venting on Thousand Jr. Helmet vs Others

 With six long, skinny vents along the top of the helmet, the Thousand Jr. offers a bit less ventilation than our other favorite helmets.
-With no vents along the front or back, it could be a problem if you live in a very hot climate.
+With no vents along the front or back for air to flow front to back, it could be a problem if you live in a hot climate.

 As a comparison, the Giro Scamp has 8 vents while the Joovy Noodle has 14.
 However, due to design requirements, dual-certified helmets almost always have fewer vents than standard bike helmets.